abstractinfrastructure/k8s-intro-tutorials/examples/wordpress/README.md

 * **[manifests/svc-mysql.yaml](manifests/svc-mysql.yaml)** - Associated MySQL Service.

 **NOTE:** The MySQL StatefulSet does not require a PVC to be created ahead of time for its storage.
-Instead, it uses the `volumeClaimTemplates` StatefulSet feature in combination with the default StorageClass provided by Minikube to dynamically provision a volume.
+Instead, it uses the `volumeClaimTemplates` StatefulSet feature in combination with the default StorageClass provided by Kind to dynamically provision a volume.

 3. Wait for the Pod to be up and running: